Output Your Project

 To include the EPUB file as a download from your online edition:

-1. Move the epubjs.epub file into your content/_assets/downloads/ directory (also rename the file if you’d like)
+2. Move the EPUB file into your content/_assets/downloads/ directory (create the downloads directory if it does not already exist)

 EPUBCheck Validation